Angel-Popa/GAMER/QUICKSTART.md

 # Adjust column names to match YOUR data
 metadata_columns:
   sample_id: "Sample"      ← Your sample ID column name
-  line: "Line"             ← Your line/genotype column name
+  group: "Group"             ← Your group/genotype column name
   timepoint: "DPA"         ← Your time variable column name

-# Optional: Specify which lines to analyze
+# Optional: Specify which groups to analyze
-lines_to_include: ["1", "2", "3"]  # or null for all
+groups_to_include: ["1", "2", "3"]  # or null for all
 ```

 ## Step 4: Test Run